bruncanepa/murmur/README.md

 A privacy-first voice dictation app for macOS that runs completely offline using native macOS Speech Recognition.

-## Phase 1: Core Features
+## Features

 - ✅ Menu bar app with system tray icon
-- ✅ Real-time speech-to-text using NSSpeechRecognizer
+- ✅ Real-time speech-to-text using native macOS Speech Recognition
+- ✅ Press-and-hold recording with right Command (⌘) key
+- ✅ Auto-type transcribed text into any application
+- ✅ Editable transcription with automatic session restart
-- ✅ Global hotkey support (Cmd+Shift+Space)
+- ✅ Multi-language support (English and Spanish)
 - ✅ Clipboard integration
-- ✅ Microphone and speech recognition permissions
-- ✅ Multi-language support (English and Spanish)
+- ✅ 100% private - no internet required

 ## Building and Running